 Living with the herpes simplex virus can be an emotional experience.
 You may not know how to control your outbreaks and ensure that herpes simplex is not passed to other people.
-Board-certified dermatologist Dr. Shari Hicks-Graham specializes in herpes simplex treatments for those living in the Columbus and Upper Arlington area.
+Board-certified dermatologist Dr. Shari Hicks-Graham specializes in herpes simplex treatments for those living in the Greater Columbus area.

 Herpes simplex is one of the most common sexually transmitted infections, and it is also one of the least understood.
 The condition can be passed to men and women who engage in sexual activities with someone who carries the virus.
 When the virus is first transmitted, it typically remains dormant for a period of time, usually two to four weeks.
 At that time, a person may experience flu-like symptoms and notice small open blisters in the genital area.
 After the initial onset, the virus returns to a dormant state.
 People who have herpes simplex may experience “outbreaks” a few times a year, or they may go years in between outbreaks.
 People may or may not know that they carry the virus because not everyone has symptoms.

 Herpes simplex is not curable, but treatment can help with symptom management and the emotional effects of living with the herpes simplex virus.
 The overall goal of treatment is to control the frequency and severity of the outbreaks.
 You can pass the virus on to others even if you are not experiencing an active outbreak.
 Dr. Hicks-Graham will advise you about other precautions to take in order to keep the virus from spreading to other areas of your genitalia and from being passed to your sexual partners.

 Treatment for herpes simplex typically involves taking antiviral medications that will target the virus inside your body.